ohAnd/dtuGateway/readme.md

 - automatic reboot of DTU, if there is an error detected (e.g. inplausible not changed values)

 #### connections to the environment
-- serving the readed data per /api/data
+- serving the read data per /api/data.json
 - configuration of bindings with seperate activation and login data setting
-- binding: updating openHab instance with readed data and pulling set data from the instance
+- binding: updating openHab instance with read data and pulling power set data from the instance
-- binding: updating to a MQTT broker with readed data incl. set PowerLimit over MQTT
+- binding: updating to a MQTT broker with read data incl. subscribing to the Set PowerLimit over MQTT
   - 2 ways to configure - simple mqtt publishing with base topic or together with HA MQTT AutoDiscovery based
   - for all publishing retain flag is set (keeping last seen data in broker)
   - TLS connection to mqtt broker  e.g. for hivemq.cloud - ! only possible for ESP32 setup